jaepass/strapi-climate-api/README.md

 # ⚡ Spin Up

 ### Strapi (Back End)
-`yarn develop` in the at the root of the [Strapi backend project](https://github.com/jaepass/strapi-climate-api) folder to start the studio locally
+`yarn develop` in the at the root of this [Strapi backend project](https://github.com/jaepass/strapi-climate-api) folder to start the admin dashboard locally
    - Your Strapi admin dashboard should be running on [http://localhost:1337](http://localhost:1337)

 Once you have added data in the collection types and single types, you would need to:
 - Save and publish the content
 - Go under Settings > Roles > Public to select all the necessary **find** and **findOne** actions in the single and collection types.
-You will also need to select the **create** action for the **listing** collection type for the form submission to work
+You will also need to select the **create** action for the **listing** collection type for the form submission to work.

 ### Next (Front End)
-`yarn dev` in the front-end project root to start the front end locally
+`yarn dev` in the [Next.js front-end project](https://github.com/jaepass/strapi-nextjs-climate) root to start the front end locally
    - Your front end should be running on [http://localhost:3000](http://localhost:3000)

 You should be able to see all the pages populated if you've created all the necessary collection and single types content.